awsdocs/aws-javascript-developer-guide-v2/doc_source/dynamodb-example-table-read-write.md

 ## Deleting an Item<a name="dynamodb-example-table-read-write-deleting-an-item"></a>

 Create a Node\.js module with the file name `ddb_deleteitem.js`\.
 Be sure to configure the SDK as previously shown\.
 To access DynamoDB, create an `AWS.DynamoDB` service object\.
-Create a JSON object containing the parameters needed to add an item, which in this example includes the name of the table and both the key name and value for the item you're deleting\.
+Create a JSON object containing the parameters needed to delete an item, which in this example includes the name of the table and both the key name and value for the item you're deleting\.
 Call the `deleteItem` method of the DynamoDB service object\.

 ```
 // Load the AWS SDK for Node.js